ParthPard/Industrial_Surface_Defect_Classification/README.md

 ### 2. Baseline CNN
 - Designed a convolutional neural network from scratch using PyTorch
 - Applied domain-specific data augmentation
-- Achieved ~78% validation accuracy
+- Achieved ~77% validation accuracy

 ### 3. Transfer Learning (ResNet18)
 - Used a pretrained ResNet18 model
 - Modified the network for grayscale input and 6-class output
 - Trained only the classifier layers
-- Achieved ~80% validation accuracy
+- Achieved ~83% validation accuracy without fine-tuning deeper layers.

 ---